Bob1862/EthFinalProject/README.md

 PROJECT NAME: Create a Token

-This project aims to provide a basic knowledge about how to create token with using contracts, variables , cindtional statements, functions and etc. using solidity
+This project aims to provide a basic knowledge about how to create token with using contracts, variables , condtional statements, functions and etc. using solidity